 The type of concrete you choose will depend on your project’s needs.

-• Cement slabs: Pouring a pure cement slab with no sand or aggregate is possible, but it’s more likely to crack and break than a concrete slab.
+• Cement slabs: It is possible to pour a pure cement slab with no sand or aggregate, but it is more likely to crack and break than a concrete slab.

 • Fiber mesh concrete: This mixture includes both large and small metal or polymer fibers that give it additional strength.